 When the conference has been held for a number of years, members will be removed from the committee based on the date of the last time they were general chair (GC) or program chair of VEE.

-As long as USENIX remains a sponsor of VEE, there will remain a USENIX representative on the SC.
+As long as USENIX agrees to be in cooperation with ACM SIGOPS' and SIGPLAN's sponsorship of VEE 2018, there will remain a USENIX representative on the SC.
 This is an exception to the rules above for rotating people off the committee.

 The GC in year X becomes the SC Chair in year X+2.
 In other words, the GC serves one year, participates in the SC the next year, and then chairs it the third year.